ray-di/Ray.Di/README.md

 ------------------

 If working with large legacy codebases it might not be feasible to cache entire class instances as the CacheInjector does.
-You can still achieve speed improvements by caching the annotations of each class by passing an object implementing `Doctrine\Common\Cache` as the second argument to `Injector::create`
+You can still achieve speed improvements by caching the annotations of each class if you pass an object implementing `Doctrine\Common\Cache` as the second argument to `Injector::create`

 Requirements
 ------------